Amritsar, India; Dharamsala, India; New Delhi, India; Rishikesh, India (Outgoing Program)

-The Summer Program in Dharamsala, India is open to all students in good standing at Loyola or their home university.
-Students will take courses in Development of Social Thought, and Cultures of North India and Tibet.
-Lodging in Dharamsala will be in comfortable (usually double) rooms in a Tibetan guesthouse.
-In Delhi we will explore the Pahar Ganj (old bazaar) area, visit the Gandhi Museum and Memorial, and the Nizam ud-Din Dargah (tomb and shrine for a famous Sufi saint).
-A day-trip to Agra will take us to see the Taj Mahal, a UNESCO World Heritage site.
-On the trip to Tso Pema (the lake where Padmasambhava, the legendary founder of Tibetan Tantric Buddhism, is said to have been reborn from a lotus), we will visit cave-dwelling Tibetan nuns, Tibetan Buddhist monasteries, Hindu temples, and a Sikh gurdwara.
-In Mandi we will see Hindu temples and sites sacred to Padmasambhava and his consort Mandarava.
-In and around Dharamsala we will visit the Main Temple of the Dalai Lama, the Tibet Museum, the Tibetan Children’s Village, and take an optional trek up Triund mountain to spend two nights in a rustic lodge in an alpine meadow.
-Click here for the India 2013 itinerary.
+The Summer Program in Dharamsala, India, is open to all students in good standing at Loyola or their home university.
+Students will take the courses, Religious Ecologies of South Asia and Cultures of North India and Tibet.
+Lodging in Dharamsala will be in comfortable double rooms in a Tibetan guesthouse.
+In Delhi, we will explore the Pahar Ganj (old bazaar), visit the Digambar Jain Temple, and the Nizam ud-Din Dargah (tomb and shrine for a famous Sufi saint).
+A day trip to Agra will take us to see the Taj Mahal.
+On the trip to Tso Pema, we will visit cave-dwelling Tibetan nuns, Tibetan Buddhist monasteries, Hindu temples, and a Sikh gurudwara.
+In Mandi we will see Hindu temples and have clothes made by Indian tailors.
+In and around Dharamsala, we will visit the Main Temple of the Dalai Lama, the Tibet Museum, the Tibetan Children’s Village, and take an optional trek up Triund mountain to spend two nights in a rustic lodge in an alpine meadow.

 Watch the videos to find out more:

-The program costs $5,200, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola common curriculum courses.
-A deposit of $520 along with the on-line application are due on February 21.
-Participants selected for the program and those on the waiting list will be announced by March 7.
-The balance of $4,680 and a photocopy of the student’s visa are due by April 11.
-Students who do not produce a copy of the visa by April 11 will be removed from the program.
+The program costs $5,200, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola advanced common curriculum courses.
+A deposit of $520 along with the on-line application, including a one-page personal statement, are due on February 17.
+Participants selected for the program and those on the waiting list will be announced by February 24.
+The balance of $4,680 is due by April 10.
 The deposit will be refunded to students not selected for the program.
 Checks should be made out to Loyola University New Orleans.

 The Center for International Education (CIE) will be happy to discuss health care concerns you may have related to study abroad.
 Integration into a new culture and learning environment creates particular challenges, both mental and physical, for an individual.
 For this reason, if you are currently receiving treatment for any chronic illness it is strongly recommended that you talk with the CIE director or your doctor about plans to manage your health condition abroad.